serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Services/TreeOrdering/Sort.md

 | items | List of items |
 | getId | Callback to get ID for an item |
 | getParentId | Callback to get parent ID for an item |

+## Return Value

+The tree ordered list of items.

 ## See Also